raza15/Distributed_File_Storage_System/README.md

-# "Distributed Cloud Storage" AND "Document Classifier" AND "Social Network Manager"
+# "Distributed File Storage System" AND "Document Classifier" AND "Social Network Manager"

 Run the Project by going into project directory: